-- Elementary Students (K-5): Must not receive a score of 1 in multiple areas indicating they are not meeting grade level requirements by the end of the school year's report card. - Secondary Students (Grades 6-12): Must earn a C- or better in all classes at the end of each semester.
+- Elementary Students (K-5): Must not receive a score of 1 in multiple areas as this indicates they are not meeting grade-level expectations by the end of the school year. - Secondary Students (Grades 6-12): Must earn a C- or better in all classes at the end of each semester.
 Academic contracts and academic probation are indicators of poor academic achievement.